 The app even allows users to upload their data to a secure database in the cloud so they can access their data on a compatible Bulletproof website.
 Users sign in securely to see a calendar of their sessions, color-coded by average stress level, session tags, and session summaries.

 For overall food allergy testing, the Bulletproof recommendation, if you can afford it, is still to get a blood test that looks at your antigens (IGE and IGG).
 These two tests will help you map out which foods on the test you’re sensitive or allergic to.
-However, if you eat out at a restaurant or eat mystery processed foods on occasion, that weren’t on the blood test, the Bulletproof Food Sense app will let you know if you have sensitivities to them.
+However, if you eat out at a restaurant or eat mystery processed foods on occasion, that weren’t on the blood test, the Bulletproof Food Detective app will let you know if you have sensitivities to them.

 So again, you don’t have to use this app all the time.
 Use it for a few days in a row to help you zoom in on your kryptonite.